Ride a Wild Pony: Production

-Although based on an Australian story, the film was originally intended to be rewritten to fit an American setting.
-However, the producer, Jerome Courtland, determined that an Australian background would not detract from the film's potential for success in the US.
+Although based on an Australian story, the film was originally intended to be rewritten to fit an American setting, but the producer, Jerome Courtland, determined that an Australian background would not detract from the film's potential for success in the US.
 As a result, the film was not only set in Australia, but employed a largely Australian-based cast.

 Shooting began in October 1974 and mostly took place in the small town of Chiltern, Victoria.
 There was also some filming in the small country town of Bingara, New South Wales, where some of the cast and crew, including John Meillon, stayed at the Imperial Hotel for around 3 months.
 Several different Welsh mountain ponies were used in the film's production.

 Reception

 The film opened on Christmas Day, 1975 at the Fine Arts theatre in Los Angeles and grossed $9,000 in its first week.

-In 1976, The New York Times criticized the film as a "fundamentally uneventful and somewhat padded story", while in 1987 in a review for the film's video release it wrote that the film "was well acted, by adults, youngsters and pony...a film that children – and their parents – should certainly enjoy."
-Also in 1976, The Blade wrote that the film "combines an intelligent script, a generally excellent cast, and good production values in a film with broad appeal."
-The Daily Collegian also praised the film, saying that it contained "a refreshing amount of realism, and an emotional subtelty that is unusual for a Disney film."
+In 1976, The New York Times criticized the film as a "fundamentally uneventful and somewhat padded story", but a review for the film's video release in 1987 wrote that the film "was well acted, by adults, youngsters and pony...a film that children – and their parents – should certainly enjoy".
+Also in 1976, The Blade wrote that the film "combines an intelligent script, a generally excellent cast, and good production values in a film with broad appeal".
+The Daily Collegian also praised the film, saying that it contained "a refreshing amount of realism, and an emotional subtelty that is unusual for a Disney film".

+The film was released on VHS in April 1987.